maksim-bolotin/API_helper/README.md

 - Make sure your webcam is properly connected and accessible
 - Check if ports 8080 (stream server) and 8000 (API) are not blocked by firewall
 - For cross-machine testing, replace 'localhost' with your machine's IP address

+## Quick Setup Guide

+For a quick start:

+1. Clone this repository
+2. Install dependencies: `pip install -r requirements.txt`
+3. Make sure your Docker container with the gesture recognition API is running
+4. Edit the `image_path` or `directory_path` in the respective scripts
+5. Run one of the scripts to begin testing

 ## Contributing